+45 22 66 99 32

 +45 24 48 92 99

 Birgitte Kofod Olsen is partner and owner of Carve Consulting, where she advises companies, authorities and organisations on CSR - including data responsibility and privacy.
 She has developend the content in privacykompasset.dk and a publication on privacy for The Danish Business Authority.
 As the first chairperson of Digital Sikkerhed (2012-2015) Birgitte put IT-security on the agenda in Denmark regarding digitalization and surveillance and she is still a part of the public debate.
 With her background in human rights, she has edited and written several articles and books on CSR as privacy - including her Ph.D. on biometry and integrity protection.
-She is working on a second edition of her book Surveillance or Social Care.
+She has published a second edition of her book on surveillance or social care, "Eksponeret".